Player Profile

 Ironically, he made his first-class debut for Somerset against Lancashire at Taunton in 2009 and has gone on to play 122 times in first-class cricket.

-He has posted six centuries in the shortest format, including one for England - against Sri Lanka at the 2021 T20 World Cup at Sharjah.
+He has posted eight centuries in the shortest format, including one for England - against Sri Lanka at the 2021 T20 World Cup at Sharjah.

-The other five have all come for Rajasthan Royals in the Indian Premier League, including four of them at the 2022 campaign.
-Unfortunately, the Royals were beaten in the final.
+The other seven have all come for Rajasthan Royals in the Indian Premier League, including four of them at the 2022 campaign.
+The Royals were beaten in the final.

 But his displays at the top of their order - he was the leading run-scorer in the competition with 863 from 17 matches - enhanced his reputation as the most fearsome batter in the world against the white ball.